- Biology Department

 Math Placement Test

 ALEKS PPL is more than just a test of your current mathematical skillset.
-Based on your initial assessment, it builds a personalized study plan to help you improve your placement score by getting you to review concepts you may not have used in a while.
-You may retake the assessment up to four more times to increase your score.
-Many students increase their scores by five-to-ten points on their second attempt.
+Based on your initial assessment, it builds you a personalized study plan to help you improve your score by reviewing concepts you may not have used in a while.
+You may retake the assessment up to four more times.
+Most students increase their scores by five-to-ten points on their second attempt.
 This review will also help you to succeed in the MATH or STAT class you place into.

-You must take the initial assessment before attending Quest so that your academic advisor will be able to help you make the most appropriate fall schedule of classes.
+You need to take the initial assessment before attending Quest so that your academic advisor will be able to help you make the most appropriate schedule of classes in your first semester.
 You may retake it after Quest and adjust your schedule based on your new higher score.

 Transfer students: If you have transfer credits for a MATH course, you are exempt from the requirement to take ALEKS PPL.
 (Courses in statistics transfer to Radford University as STAT courses, not MATH courses.)